AmanMinhas/create-react-app-with-express-generator/README.md

-# Combine create-react-app with express-generator
+# [OUTDATED] Combine create-react-app with express-generator

 ## What is create-react-app & express-generator ?